Franco-Sparrow/franco-repos/bareoslab.md

 ## 1.5.
 Testing the restore of MariaDB incremental backup inc1

-Stop mariadb.service and delete all files from mariadb data dir:
+If you have finised with the other galera nodes, stop mariadb.service and delete all files from mariadb data dir:

 ```bash
 systemctl stop mariadb.service && \